Defects / Bugs

 Our advice is to not estimate defects for two main reasons.

-- Bugs are unfinished work.
+- Defects are unfinished work.
 Had we implemented the original story correctly, there would be no defects.
 Giving the team “credit” for finishing up something after they said they were done just encourages the wrong behaviours.

 Defects and technical debt